MISSION, VISION AND MANDATE

 - Community members assuming responsibility for decisions and actions that affect them, focusing on the most beautiful things in life that are never seen with eyes but felt by the heart, as well as building bridges and constructive relationships among communities.

-- Mobilize, organize, involve and engage community members, providing them with educational programs for sustainability; helping them to develop/create awareness of social needs.
+- Mobilize, organize, involve and engage community members, particularly those identifying themselves as African descentants, to make them feel at HOME AWAY FROM HOME, by providing them with educational programs for sustainability; helping them to develop/create awareness of social needs, through English conversation.
 We are culturally responsive educators, Research developers; and Programming interventionists – for quality, culturally responsive education and Socio-cultural consciousness

 - Annual Dynamics of multiculturalism through Arts, Carnival, Parade, Dialogue, Sports and Music